billkarsh/SpikeGLX/Markdown/Graphs_Help.md

         + `Glb All`: All electrodes on probe.
         + `Glb Dmx`: All electrodes on probe that are sampled concurrently (same multiplexing phase).

-* `BinMax`: If checked, we report the extrema in each neural channel downsample bin.
-This assists spike visualization but exaggerates apparent background noise.
-Uncheck the box to visualize noise more accurately.

-##### Imec Stream Filters

-The `imro` table determines individually for each AP channel if a 300 Hz high pass filter is applied in hardware.
-The result is the `native` AP signal.
-In addition, LF band signals are always acquired from the hardware.
-The filter selector applies software operations to these `native` signals.

-* `AP Native`: No software filter is applied.
-* `300 - INF`: A software high pass filter is applied to all AP channels.
-* `0.5 - 500`: A software low pass filter is applied to all AP channels.
-* `AP = AP+LF`: All AP channels are graphed as the simple sum of the AP and corresponding LF band signal.

 ##### Nidq Stream Filters